DayG007/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move moves all files beginning with an uppercase to a new directory 101-clean_emacs deletes all files in current directory that ends with ~ 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current working directory
+100-lets_move moves all files beginning with an uppercase to a new directory 101-clean_emacs deletes all files in current directory that ends with ~ 102-tree creates the directories welcome/, welcome/to/ and welcome/to/school in the current working directory 103-commas lists all the files and directories of the current working directory separated by commas